thelukerowe/heat-adaption-analysis/README.md

 ## Overview

-This tool analyzes your running performance in hot conditions and uses machine learning models to predict how much your performance will improve after proper heat adaptation training.
+This tool analyzes running performance in hot conditions and uses machine learning models to predict how much your performance will improve after proper heat adaptation training.
 It provides personalized training recommendations based on your current heat tolerance and adaptation potential.

 ## Features